-- 1) CoC strategy includes utilizing housing locator (HL) positions (3.5 FTE) to ID new landlords & ID sustainable units for RRH HHs.
-HLs & case managers in the CoC utilize a housing database (Padmission) to input and track available units for households to secure housing quickly.
-CoC follows best practices to aid in the success of exits to PH: - •using VI-SPDAT as interim assessment that encompasses barriers to housing &daily living; determine additional high priority needs. - •low barrier model for ES; ensuring fair & equal access to all HHs - continued diversion & remediation strategies; - •requirement of Housing 1st model for all CoC programs; ensuring that housing is the top priority for all HHs regardless of income or housing barriers. - Progressive Engagement used for RRH, providing individualized financial assistance & case management; focus on increasing HH income via employment services and/or training to increase sustain housing; as a way to bridge gradually to self-sustainability when HHs are connected to services; Assess HH needs to provide housing/services to meet those needs so HH can become stable & more likely to exit to a PH destination.
-HHs that exit to RRH or PSH are provided case management while in the program to ensure self-sustainability &housing retention. - 2)To increase PH retention rate, CoC leverages over \$ \$500,000 of state & local government funds for PSH & Prevention services.
-If HH has issues paying rent after exiting a PH program, the funds can be used to maintain person in their existing housing instead of re-entering the homeless system.
+- 1) CoC strategy includes utilizing housing locations services to ID new landlords & ID sustainable units for RRH HHs.
+Housing locators and case managers in the CoC also utilize a housing database (Padmission) to input and track available units for households to secure housing quickly.
+CoC follows best practices to aid in the success of exits to PH: using VI-SPDAT as interim assessment for Progressive Engagement when HHs are connected to services; low barrier model for ES; continued diversion & remediation strategies; requirement of Housing 1st model for all CoC programs; Progressive Engagement used for RRH, providing individualized financial assistance & case management; focus on increasing HH income via employment services and/or training to increase sustain housing; the CoC assesses HH needs to provide housing/services to meet those needs so the HH can become stable and more likely to exit to a PH destination. - 2)To increase PH retention rate, CoC leverages over \$543,535 of state & local government funds for PSH & Prevention services.
+If HH does have issues paying rent after exiting a PH program, the funds can be used to maintain person in their existing housing instead of re-entering the homeless system.
 Additionally, CM Aftercare Services are offered to all HHs exiting PSH programs, to help ensure housing stability and retention of housing.
-HLs will mediate landlord/tenant issues to preserve housing for HHs that have exited PH programs.
+Housing Locators can and will mediate landlord/tenant issues to preserve housing for HHs that have exited PH programs.
 HHs are also offered services through CoC's SkillSource Center Virginia Career Works for resume building, job training & placement.
-CoC recognizes that mainstream benefits are vital for maintaining housing &coordinates with Virginia SOAR Coordinator for SOAR certifications to CoC providers.
-CoC providers partner w/ local Departments of Social Services to connect HHs to mainstream benefits TANF, VIEW & SNAP.
-CoC's lobbying of the County has resulted in the adoption of a homeless preference in the Administrative Plan by Housing. - 3)CoC Lead Agency is PWC Department of Social Services, Homeless Services Division; responsible for overseeing CoC strategy.
+CoC recognizes that mainstream benefits are vital for maintaining housing.
+CoC coordinates with Virginia SOAR Coordinator for SOAR certifications to CoC providers.
+CoC providers partner with local Departments of Social Services to connect households to mainstream benefits TANF, VIEW & SNAPET.
+The CoC's lobbying of the County has resulted in the adoption of a homeless preference in the Administrative Plan by the County's Housing Department. - 3) The organization responsible for oversight is the Prince William County Dept. of Social Services.
+The Human Services Program Manager of the Homeless Services Division is responsible for overseeing this goal.